TrigenSoftware/QTon/referance.markdown

 >###QTon::QTon(QMap<QString,QVariant> map, QString forcetype = "none")

-Construct an object notation from QMap.
+Construct an object notation from QMap.
 Data will be stored in ascending order.
 If forcetype is "array" or "object", this type will be assigned.

 >###QTon::QTon(QStringList keys, QHash<QString,QVariant> hash, QString forcetype = "none")

-Construct an object notation from QHash.
+Construct an object notation from QHash.
 Data will be stored link in keys(QStringList).
 If forcetype is "array" or "object", this type will be assigned.

 >###QTon::QTon(QStringList keys, QMap<QString,QVariant> map, QString forcetype = "none")